Home | Browse Topics | Community life | Harassment and bullying | Harassment in the community: Getting protection under the Harassment Act

 Overview

-If you’ve been harassed by a stranger or someone else in the community, you can take action against them under the Harassment Act 1997.
-You can apply to the District Court for a restraining order against the harasser, and in the most serious cases you can go to the police.
+The information in this chapter is about harassment by someone who you are not in a domestic relationship with, and how to take action to protect yourself under the Harassment Act 1997.
+You can apply to the District Court for a Restraining Order against the harasser, and in the most serious cases you can go to the police.

 “Harassment” covers a wide range of behaviour, including things like stalking, abusive phone calls, and threatening letters.
 The Harassment Act recognises that behaviour that might see innocent or trivial on its own may amount to harassment when seen in context.